 1. Choose a toilet with an eco-friendly flush

 As your toilet uses a large amount of water every time you flush, it is the most logical place to begin when considering eco-friendly options.
 Beginning in the mid-1990s, there was a movement away from the old-fashioned, high volume flushes which could use a staggering 3.4 gallons of water every time a button was pressed or a handle was pulled.

-The Energy Policy Act of 1992 helped to reduce flushes to just 1.6 gallons, however many people felt this didn’t quite do the job.
+The Energy Policy Act of 1992 helped to reduce flushes to just 1.6 gallons, however, many people felt this didn’t quite do the job.

 When you’re purchasing a new toilet, look for a model that comes with a dual flush.
-This then gives you the option of a smaller flush for liquid waste and larger one for solid matter.
+This then gives you the option of a smaller flush for liquid waste and a larger one for solid matter.

 If possible, why not follow the mantra “If it’s brown, flush it down.
 If it’s yellow, let it mellow”.
 If you can put up with a little bit of pee in your toilet, it’ll go a long way to saving water.